How to use Apps to track your Workouts | HotelGyms.com Blog

 • What kind of equipment do you have access to (if any)?

-Then, you let the app create a workout plan for you or add yours to your profile.
-The best part is that your phone is with you in 99 percent of cases.
-So, you can stay on track, input your data, and change your training with just a few clicks.
+Then, let the app create a workout plan or add yours to your profile.
+A significant difference compared to paper is that your phone is with you in 99% of cases.
+You can input your data anytime and change your training with just a few clicks.
 Input:

 • Sets, reps, and weights